cmgoffena13/DE-Capstone-Portfolio-1/README.md

 There is more than one way to do this.
 I could also have setup my DBT run to have custom sensors on the data in the Snowflake tables or used Datasets.
 This is probably a better approach since it decouples and looks at data dependencies instead of task dependencies.

 Note: There was an error/bug that kept occurring during backfilling.
+A day of research didn't solve it.
 The dag's triggered by the TriggerDagRunOperator kept stalling in "queued" state.
-I ended up just writing a bash script to simulate the backfill command.
+I ended up just writing a bash script `helpers/backfill_dag.sh` to simulate the backfill command.
 This actually became very useful to easily clear tasks that failed after I fixed them to re-trigger them since the pipeline is idempotent.
 If you clear a task in Airflow that was "backfilled", only a backfill can re-fill it.
 That can be really annoying sometimes so I ended up avoiding that!

 ## Efficiencies
 Initial design pulled the closing stats for every ticker through the Polygon API.
-Given my analysis was around government officials' trades, I ended up modifying the logic to only grab the tickers that had been traded.
+I utilized the Tickers table to create a for-loop for the API.
+Given my analysis was around government officials' trades, I modified the logic later to only grab the tickers from the government officials table that had been traded.
 I also modified my pipeline to only run everything if government trade data was available.
 This made it small, concise, and efficient.
 If it wasn't a personal project, I probably would store information about all tickers.
 It could come in handy later.

 ## Snowflake Deletes
 Snowflake does not allow for an easy way of de-duplicating data and I found this out the hard way.
 In SQL Server I would do something like this: